France VAT guide

 Zero rate: 0%

-Exempt categories: Activities in public interest, such as heath, education and other listed activities such as finance and insurance.
+Exempt categories: Activities in public interest, such as healthcare, education as well as financial and insurance services.

 VAT registration in France